Engineers conduct a "Center of Curvature" test.

 Mikrolar Helps NASA Complete Center of Curvature Pre-Test

-Mikrolar's R3000 Rotopod assists NASA with the calibration of the eighteen primary mirrors on the James Webb Telescope, NASA's premier observatory of the next decade, serving thousands of astronomers worldwide.
+Mikrolar's R3000 Rotopod assisted NASA with the calibration of the eighteen primary mirrors on the James Webb Space Telescope, NASA's premier observatory of the next decade, serving thousands of astronomers worldwide.
 Launched into space on December 25th, 2021, the James Webb is an infrared observatory designed to compliment the famous Hubble Space Telescope with longer wavelength coverage and greatly improved sensitivity.

 View of the Facility at NASA.